OpenResearchInstitute/satellite_ground_emulator/README.md

 # satellite_ground_emulator

+DVB-S2_Beacon is the multimedia 10 GHz beacon design.

-Some of these flowgraphs were demonstrated at AMSAT Symposium 2015.
+Symposium flowgraphs were demonstrated at AMSAT Symposium 2015 and 2017.

-Other recent flowgraphs are for uplink simulations and modeling for P4B and CQC.
+Other flowgraphs are for uplink simulations and modeling for P4B and CubeQuest Challenge.